 Anonymous Analytics Cookies: Every time a user visits our website, web analytics software provided by a third party generates an anonymous analytics cookie.
 These cookies can tell us whether or not you have visited the site before.
 Your browser will tell us if you have these cookies, and if you don’t, we generate new ones.
 This allows us to track how many individual unique users we have, and how often they visit the site.
 These cookies cannot be used to identify individuals; they are used for statistical purposes only.

-User-input and Session cookies: When you register with Ex Libris Sites, we generate cookies that signal whether you are signed in or not.
+Registration and Session cookies: When you register with Ex Libris sites, we generate cookies that signal whether you are signed in or not.
 Our servers use these cookies to work out which account you are signed in with, and if you are allowed access to a particular service.
 It also allows us to associate any comments you post with your username.
-If you have not selected ‘keep me signed in,’ your cookies get deleted when you either close your browser or shut down your computer.
-While you are signed to Ex Libris Sites, we combine information from your user-input cookies with analytics cookies, which we could use to identify which pages you have seen on the Ex Libris Sites as an individual.
+If you have not selected ‘keep me signed in’, your cookies get deleted when you either close your browser or shut down your computer.
+While you are signed in to Ex Libris sites, we combine information from your registration cookies with analytics cookies, which we could use to identify which pages you have seen on the Ex Libris sites as an individual.

 These are cookies set on your machine by external websites whose services are used on this site.
-Cookies of this type are the sharing buttons across the site allow visitors to share content onto social networks.
-In order to implement these buttons, and connect them to the relevant social networks and external sites, there are scripts from domains outside of our website.
-You should be aware that these sites are likely to be collecting information about what you are doing all around the internet, including on this website.
-You should check the respective policies of each of these sites to see how exactly they use your information and to find out how to opt out, or delete, such information.
+Examples include the sharing buttons that allow visitors to share content onto social networks.
+In order to activate these buttons and connect them to the relevant social networks and external sites, there are scripts from domains outside of our website.
+Note that these sites are likely to be collecting information about what you are doing all around the Internet, including on this website.
+Check the respective policies of each of these sites to see how they use your information and learn how to opt out, or delete, such information.

-On some pages of the Ex Libris network, third parties may also set their own anonymous cookies, for the purposes of tracking the success of their application, or customizing the application for you.
-Because of how cookies work, Ex Libris cannot access these cookies, nor can the third parties access the data in cookies used by the Ex Libris Sites.
+On some pages of the Ex Libris network, third parties may also set their own anonymous cookies for the purposes of tracking the success of their application or customizing the application for you.
+Ex Libris cannot access these cookies and the third parties cannot access the data in cookies used by the Ex Libris sites.